muzvo/claude-code-openai-wrapper/README.md

 For persistence across runs, use a `.env` file in the root (e.g., `PORT=8000`) and mount it: `-v $(pwd)/.env:/app/.env`.
 Load vars in code if required.

-### Volumes for Data Persistence and Customization
+### Volumes for Data Persistence and Customisation
 Volumes mount host directories/files into the container, enabling persistence and config overrides.

 - **Authentication Volume (Required for Subscriptions)**: `-v ~/.claude:/root/.claude` – Shares tokens and `settings.json` (edit on host for defaults like `"max_tokens": 8192`; restart container to apply).